KIPAC/PublicationList/README.md

 Python and LaTeX code for preparing KIPAC's annual publication list.

 At the moment, it depends on a Google spreadsheet of institute members, whose URL must be supplied.
-You'll also need ADS Bumblebee credentials, and to `pip install ads` and `pip install bibtexparser`.
+You'll also need ADS Bumblebee credentials (see instructions [here](https://github.com/adsabs/adsabs-dev-api#access), and to `pip install ads` and `pip install bibtexparser`.

-Here's the main **Jupyter notebook** that does the work (coming soon!).
+Here's the main [Jupyter notebook](https://github.com/KIPAC/PublicationList/blob/master/Publication%20List%202015-16.ipynb) that does the work.

 ## People
 * Yao-Yuan Mao ([@yymao](https://github.com/KIPAC/PublicationList/issues/new?body=@yymao))